Outbreak Response Plan

 RESPIRATORY PROTECTION PROGRAM

-In order for the facility to meet the requirements of the Executive Directive No. 20-026, the facility will submit to the Department via email to:
+For the facility to meet the requirements of the Executive Directive No. 21-012, the facility will submit to the Department via email to:

 LTC.DiseaseOutbreakPlan@doh.nj.gov